thiagorossener/jekflix-template/_posts/2025-2-22-Generating-Alpha.md

 In this project, I dove into a deep exploration of quantitative trading strategies with a primary focus on alpha generation.
 The core of the project was to contrust a robust trading system that leverages advanced statistical models and machine learning techniques to uncover and exploit predictive signals in financial markets.
 This involved defininig a liquid universe of stocks, performinig intrincate factor analysis, and employing optimization algorithms to refine the trading strategies.

 The project workflow is comprised of these distinct stages:
-1. Parameters
+1. Universe Data Collection
-2. Universe definition
-3. Sector definition
-4. Alpha factors
+2. Alpha factors
-5. Factor analysis
+3. Factor analysis
-6. Factors combination
+4. Factors combination
-7. Optimized alpha vector analysis
+5. Optimized alpha vector analysis

 In this context, we have used different source of data provided from Sharadar and IFT as described below: